Legal status of Salvia divinorum in the United States: Florida

-This reveals a certain level of incompetence or sloppyness in whoever wrote the statute since Salvia divinorum is a plant, not a chemical, and therefore cannot have isomers, esters, ethers, salts, nor salts of isomers, esters, or ethers.
+This reveals a certain level of incompetence or sloppiness in whoever wrote the statute since Salvia divinorum is a plant, not a chemical, and therefore cannot have isomers, esters, ethers, salts, nor salts of isomers, esters, or ethers.
 However, this is addressed on the next line of the statute with the listing of salvia A.

 The Florida statute lists Salvia divnorum and salvia A as separate substances, thusly making possession of the plant illegal as well as the salts of isomers, esters, or ethers derived from the plant.

 In March 2008 it was reported that Florida state Representative Mary Brandenburg had proposed a bill to make possession of salvia a felony punishable by up to five years in prison.

 "As soon as we make one drug illegal, kids start looking around for other drugs they can buy legally.
 This is just the next one," said Brandenburg.

 Florida state Senator Evelyn Lynn, who was on the committee to study the salvia bill, said salvia should be criminalized.
 "I'd rather be at the front edge of preventing the dangers of the drug than waiting until we are the 40th or more," she said.

 The House bill number was HB 1363.
 It proposed including Salvia divinorum and salvinorin A on Florida's Schedule I list of controlled substances.
 There were also similar Senate bills SB340, and SB1612 proposed concurrently.

 On April 16, 2008, HB1363 passed the House, and advanced to the Senate floor.
 On April 23, 2008, the bill unanimously passed the Senate by a vote of 39–0.
 Having passed both House and Senate, the bill was signed into law on May 29, 2008, by Governor Charlie Crist becoming effective July 1, 2008.

 Representative Brandenburg has received political campaign contributions from beer, wine and liquor-related industries.
 Senator Lynn has received political campaign contributions from industries including tobacco companies and tobacco product sales, and beer, wine and liquor-related industries.